KonnexionsGmbH/dcr/README.md

 ## <a name="introduction"></a> 1.
 Introduction

-**`OraBench`** can be used to determine the performance of different Oracle database drivers under identical conditions.
-The framework parameters for a benchmark run are stored in a central configuration file.
+**`OCRBench`** can be used to determine the performance of different OCR engines under identical conditions.

-The currently supported OCR systems are:
+The currently supported OCR engines are:

 | Product                                                     | Company                   | Remarks            |
 |:------------------------------------------------------------|:--------------------------|:-------------------|